Clubs & Student Engagement Activities

 Wildcat Justice Peer Mediation Group

-Wildcat Justice is a group of students trained in peer mediation that helps to solve conflicts in a peaceful, neutral, non-biased way.
+Peer mediation is a restorative practice that helps encourage a safe, welcoming community at school, by encouraging students to problem solve together in a healthy way.
+Wildcat Justice is a group of students trained in peer mediation to help solve conflicts in a peaceful, neutral, non-biased way.
 Peer mediation helps to create a more peaceful school environment by handling conflicts before the conflict escalates.
-Students work together in meaningful discussions and activities to better understand fostering tolerance, ethics, cultural dialogue and undersant the value of peace, security and interculterual relations.
-If your student/child needs peer mediation.
-CLICK HERE or the logo above to fill out a form for assistance.
+Students work together in meaningful discussions and activities to better understand fostering tolerance, ethics, cultural dialogue and understand the value of peace, security and intercultural relations.

 Gay Student Alliance